gStart9/JoinMarket-Docs/High-level-design.md

 2. `Taker`
 3. `Maker`

 `OrderbookWatch` does not participate in the Joinmarket protocol, but is an abstraction to allow observation of the Joinmarket pit.
-It stores order information in a sqlite3 db object.
+It stores order information in an sqlite3 db object.

 `Taker` extends from `OrderbookWatch`, inheriting the db object for querying orders in the joinmarket pit, allowing the taker to make decisions about which orders to fill.
 Maker inherits directly from `CoinJoinerPeer` since it does not need this information.